lpenteri/eos-wallet-app/CONTRIBUTING.md

 ### `master` is safe

 Master is the release version of the site and should remain free of any work in progress.
 We are considering individual release branches.
+This also means that master is out of date with work that is currently happening, `develop` is our branch for ongoing work.

 ## Your first contribution